Woman who loves monarchy created portrait of Queen with a typewriter

 A Hastings woman who created a portrait of the Queen with her typewriter in the 1950s had completely forgotten she'd done it until news of the monarch's death brought it back into focus.

-Two years after Queen Elizabeth II's coronation in 1953, Dalton's all female class at St Joseph's College Hastings were taught how to use their typewriters to create a portrait of her.
+Two years after Queen Elizabeth II's coronation in 1953, Dalton's all-female class at St Joseph's College Hastings was taught how to use typewriters to create a portrait of her.

 The commercial practice class, as it was known then, was a stepping stone for young school leavers to take up a job using their typing skills in office work.